dancoe/spectacle/README.md

 ### Manual Extractions

-The "1D Extractions" panel allows you to perform your own simple analysis.
+The "1D Extractions" panel allows you to perform your own simple boxcar extractions, summing across rows (6 by default):
-*   **Manual 1**: Defaults to finding the **Peak** signal in the current view when first enabled.
+*   **#1**: Defaults to finding the **Peak** signal in the current view when first enabled.
-*   **Manual 2**: Defaults to the geometric **Center** of the 2D detector.
+*   **#2**: Defaults to the geometric **Center** rows of the 2D extraction.

-*   The `Peak` and `Center` buttons will remain in a "pressed" state until you manually adjust the rows by dragging the region or changing the spin box values.
-This provides a visual cue for how the region was last set.
-*   The start/stop rows are constrained to prevent the region from inverting or collapsing.
+Move and stretch the regions as desired.
+Extraction widths default to the standard calibrated 6 pixel rows, but can be adjusted.

+*These are standard boxcar extractions.
+Weighted / Optimal extractions TBD.*

 ### Custom Annotation Scripts